Sponsored Programs Support Services

-We provide support and guidance for preparation of applications for external funds to support research.
-Two key things to keep in mind:
+Our office provides support and guidance for preparation of applications for external funds to support research.

 - Proposal Preparation